 \section{Conclusions}

 In this paper, we presented a novel version of Willems' fundamental lemma based on frequency-domain data, which can be used to fully characterize the input-output behavior of an unknown (possibly unstable) system.
 In doing so, we also provided a definition of persistence of excitation for frequency-domain data, and we presented extensions of these results to accommodate multiple data sets.
 To show the potential impact of these new results, we demonstrate their application to data-driven simulation, frequency response evaluation (at other frequencies than available in the off-line data), and data-driven LQR.
 We also used the frequency-domain fundamental lemma to present a novel data-driven predictive control scheme, called FreePC, that utilizes frequency-domain data \emph{without} the need to convert it into a parametric (state-space) model.
-Thereby, we bridge the gap between recent advances in data-driven analysis and (predictive) control and existing tools and expertise on frequency-domain control/identification in academia and industry.
-Numerical results are also presented in which we illustrate several benefits of using frequency-domain data particularly when dealing with noisy data.
+In addition to providing a theoretical counterpart to the time-domain fundamental lemma and DeePC, our results bring several practical advantages of working with frequency-domain data into the realm of data-driven control.
+This includes the ability to collect data in closed loop using a pre-stabilizing controller, important computational benefits, selection of active frequency bands, visual insight, and improved robustness to noise.
+Moreover, by bridging the gap between recent advances in data-driven analysis and (predictive) control, many existing tools for frequency-domain control/identification can now be exploited as well.
+Numerical results are presented in which we illustrate some of these benefits of using frequency-domain data.